Observation of two new $N^*$ resonances in $\psi(3686) \rightarrow p\bar{p}\pi^0$

 In the work of the CLEO Collaboration~\cite{CLEO}, $\psi(3686)\rightarrow p\bar{p}\pi^0$ was studied using $24.5\times10^6 \psi(3686)$ events.
 With the invariant mass spectra of $p\pi^0$ and $p\bar{p}$, two $N^*$ resonances ($N(1440)$, $N(2300)$) and two $p\bar{p}$ resonances($R_1(2100), R_2(2900)$) were investigated without taking into account possible interferences between the resonances.
 The inclusion of R(2100) is suggested by a threshold enhancement in the $p\bar{p}$ mass spectrum.
 The concentration of events below 1800 MeV/$c^2$ in the $p\pi^0$ mass spectrum is considered as the contribution of $N(1440)$ alone.

-In this Letter, we report a study of $N^*$ resonances from $\psi(3686) \rightarrow p\bar{p}\pi^0$ based on a data sample corresponding to 106 million $\psi(3686)$ decays collected with the upgraded Beijing Spectrometer (BESIII), located at the Beijing Electron-Positron Collider (BEPCII)~\cite{BESIII_BEPCII}.
+In this Letter, we briefly report a study of $N^*$ resonances from $\psi(3686) \rightarrow p\bar{p}\pi^0$ based on a data sample of 160 $pb^{-1}$ corresponding to 106 million $\psi(3686)$ decays collected with the upgraded Beijing Spectrometer (BESIII), located at the Beijing Electron-Positron Collider (BEPCII)~\cite{BESIII_BEPCII}.
+The full details will be published later.

-The BESIII detector is composed of a helium-gas based drift chamber (MDC), a time-of-flight (TOF) system, a CsI (Tl) electro-magnetic calorimeter (EMC), a super-conducting solenoid magnet and a resistive plate chambers based muon chamber.
+The BESIII detector is composed of a helium-gas based drift chamber (MDC), a time-of-flight (TOF) system, a CsI (Tl) electromagnetic calorimeter (EMC), a super-conducting solenoid magnet and a resistive plate chambers based muon chamber.
 More detailed information about the detector can be found in Ref.~\cite{BESIII_BEPCII}.

 The final state in this decay is characterized by two charged tracks and two photons.
 Two charged tracks with opposite charge are required.
 Each track is required to have its point of closest approach to the beam axis within $\pm20$ cm of the interaction point in the beam direction and within 2 cm of the beam axis in the plane perpendicular to the beam.
 The polar angle of the track is required to be within the region of $|\cos(\theta)|<$0.8.